itteco/iframely/docs/IFRAMELY.JS.md

-# Hit The Ground Running with Iframely JS Client Lib
+# Hit The Ground Running With Iframely JS Client Lib

 [Iframely Gateway](http://iframely.com/gateway) package includes the client javascript wrapper of the API, so you don't need to spend time on it yourself.